P.J. Fleck leaving Western Michigan to coach Minnesota

 Fleck, a star receiver at Northern Illinois, played briefly in the NFL for the San Francisco 49ers.
 He has worked as a college assistant at Northern Illinois, Ohio State and Rutgers.
 In 2012, he was an assistant for the Tampa Bay Buccaneers before taking over the Broncos.

-Mid-American Conference coaches have been plucked by Big Ten teams several times before, with mixed success at best.
+Mid-American Conference coaches have been plucked by Big Ten teams several times before, with mixed success.
 Tim Beckman started at Illinois in 2012 after leaving Toledo, and he was fired after a 12-25 record over three seasons amid allegations of player mistreatment.
 Darrell Hazell left Kent State to join Purdue in 2013.
 The Boilermakers finished 9-33 and was fired halfway through his fourth season.

 Ohio State’s Urban Meyer launched his career at Bowling Green, but he had stops at Utah and Florida in between.
 Jerry Kill, the predecessor to Claeys, left Northern Illinois for the Gophers six years ago and went a respectable 29-29 before epilepsy forced his retirement.

-When Coyle announced his decision to fire Claeys, who led the Gophers to a 9-4 record and a win over Washington State in the Holiday Bowl, the athletic director was applauded by victims’ rights advocates and many academics at the university for responding emphatically to troubling allegations.

-He was also criticized by some donors, alumni and players for reacting too harshly after Hennepin County twice cited a lack of evidence as the reason for declining to press charges.

-The Gophers reached out to Penn State offensive coordinator Joe Moorhead but were turned down early in the process, two people with knowledge of the situation told The Associated Press.
+The Gophers also considered former LSU coach Les Miles and reached out to Penn State offensive coordinator Joe Moorhead but were turned down early in the process, two people with knowledge of the situation told The Associated Press.
 They spoke on condition of anonymity because Minnesota was not commenting publicly on its search.

-“I think we all need to take a deep breath,” Coyle said Tuesday.
-“We’ll go out; we’ll find a great football coach for the University of Minnesota.
-We’ll have a chance to move forward in a positive direction.”

 AP College Football Writer Ralph D. Russo and AP Sports Writer Dave Campbell contributed to this report.